Table of Contents

 - The valuation considers recent area sales, the home’s condition, market trends, and more.
 This info helps both the buyout and your future investment.

-- Make sure the valuer understands the local market and has valued similar homes before.
+- Make sure the valuer understands the local market and has experience valuing similar homes.

-- If you have a joint mortgage, talk to your lender or a broker about putting the loan under just your name.
+- If you have a joint mortgage, talk to your lender or broker about refinancing the loan into your name only.

 - They’ll check if your income, credit, and obligations allow you to qualify for a new loan.